-Most of the fish you’ll catch will have scales, which should (but don’t necessarily need to) be removed.
-Since scales tend to go flying everywhere (think of fish scales like nature’s glitter), so it’s a good idea to perform this task outside (consider working over a bucket to help catch rogue scales).
+Most of the fish you’ll catch will have scales, which should be removed.
+Scales tend to go flying everywhere (think of fish scales like nature’s glitter), so it’s a good idea to perform this task outside (consider working over a bucket to help catch rogue scales).
 If the weather is terrible, scale your fish over a deep kitchen sink.

 - Remove the fish from your cooler and lay it down with its head facing your non-dominant hand.
 Firmly grab the head with your non-dominant hand and use your dominant hand to remove the scales with a scaling tool or butter knife.
 Use short, quick strokes until the fish’s body is smooth.

 - Flip the fish over and scale the other side.

 - Rinse off the lingering scales with water.
-Make sure the water pressure isn’t too high, or else you might damage the meat.
+Make sure the water pressure isn’t too high, or else you might damage that delicate fish meat.

 Note: For fish with skin rather than scales (e.g. catfish), simply make a shallow cut along the pectoral fin and the length of its back, then use a pair of pliers to peel off the skin.

 Now for the most pleasant part.
 Just kidding.
 This part is gross.
 However, you probably won’t think it’s gross after a week of starving in the forest (and it’s a better thing than going full Bear Grylls).

-- Set the fish on its side and place your nondominant hand flat on top.
-While thinking of your nemesis, insert a sharp filleting knife into the fish’s anus, then bring the knife all the way to the base of the lower jaw.
+- Lay the fish on its side and place your non-dominant hand flat on top.
+Think of your nemesis, insert a sharp fillet knife into the fish’s anus, then bring the knife all the way to the base of the lower jaw.
 Don’t plunge the knife in too deep or you’ll puncture the intestines.
 You’ll know if you did because it will smell pretty bad.